structurizr/java/docs/spring-petclinic.md

 componentView.add(relationalDatabase);
 ```

-## 7. Link the components to the source code
+## 7. Linking elements to external resources

 In order to create a set of maps for the Spring PetClinic system that reflect reality, we can link the components on the component diagram to the source code.
 This isn't necessary, but doing so means that we can [navigate from the diagrams to the code](https://structurizr.com/help/diagram-navigation).